CantSeeMe/libft/README.md

 LINK

-To link the library after make, copy the libft.a and link it with the following flag "-lft" on gcc
+To link the library, provide the following flag "-lft" on gcc

 OPTIMIZED LIB